BIP 322: Generic Signed Message Format

 Simple

-A simple signature consists of a witness stack, consensus encoded as a vector of vectors of bytes, and base64-encoded.
+A simple signature consists of a witness stack, consensus encoded as a vector of vectors of bytes, and base64-encoded, prefixed by the variant (smp).
 Validators should construct to_spend and to_sign as defined below, with default values for all fields except that

 • message_challenge in to_spend is set to the scriptPubKey being signed with